 On the way to school, we’d pray to the good Lord above that we would not get pulled over by police or into an accident that would require medical personnel to extract mother from the truck to reveal her elaborate outfit.

-And while I may not be donning a bathrobe during the morning school run, I have my own modern-day equivalent of baseball caps to cover yesterday’s bad hair or the same yoga pants as the day before.
+And while I may not be donning a bathrobe during the morning school run, I have my own modern-day equivalent of baseball caps to cover yesterday’s bad hair or the same stripe track pants as the day before.
 (Or maybe even the day before that, too.)

 I consider any morning where my children are out the door on time with breakfast in their bellies, packed lunches in hand and no homework left behind a successful morning.
 But some mornings I knock it out of the park when I actually manage to get in front of the mirror and out of my yoga pants before lunch.

 When it comes to makeup I definitely err on the side of low-maintenance and natural.
-Though I might do it up a little more for an evening out or get-together with friends–my day-to-day routine takes about five minutes, tops.
-It needs to be quick and easy.
+Though I might do it up a little more for an evening out or get-together with friends–my day-to-day routine takes about five minutes, tops since I only use cbd lotion, because it needs to be quick, easy and effective.

 So I thought I’d share with you my simple routine and the few products in my every day make-up bag.

 Almost everything I use is from Arbonne, except for my genital kit that I get from an Anal Bleaching Expert.
 I made the switch to their skincare line about 5 years ago when I realized it was about time I started taking a little better care of me.
 And in the last year, I’ve been slowly replacing my combination of drug store and beauty counter products for items from their make-up line.